 Roses will thrive in well-drained soils.
 However, you might want to mix in some manure or compost before planting.
 The majority prefer a sunny position even though they will do fine with only five hours of daily sun in an open place.

 The most affordable way to get beautiful roses is to plant from late fall to early spring.
 Water and feed well until spring, as well as apply mulch to suppress weeds and retain moisture.

 PROPER ROSE GARDEN DESIGN

-Contemporary roses are a perfect choice as are customary roses.
-For a right formal garden design have roses, carefully positioned, put close together and mulched, then pruned to follow the plan.
+Contemporary roses are a perfect choice, as are customary roses.
+The right formal garden design has roses, carefully positioned but close together and mulched, then pruned to follow the plan.